oracle/graal/truffle/docs/Inlining.md

 ## Language-agnostic inlining

-The main design goal of the new inlining approach is to use the number of graal nodes after partial evaluation as a proxy for call target size.
+The main design goal of the new inlining approach is to use the number of Graal nodes after partial evaluation as a proxy for call target size.
 This is a much better size proxy since partial evaluation removes all the abstractions of the AST and results in a graph that is much closer to the low-level instructions